ayushsyntax/FilmAura/README.md

 FilmAura: A smart, AI-powered movie and series recommendation system that understands your taste and suggests perfectly matched films.

-Here’s a more readable version of your document, with improved formatting and structure for clarity:

 # 🎬 Movie Recommendation System — Cleaned Dataset

 A production-ready, cleaned, and feature-engineered dataset for building movie recommendation systems.
-This dataset is derived from raw TMDB metadata (~1.2 million movies) and transformed into a **modeling-ready format** with intelligent imputation, robust features, and optimized performance.
+This dataset is derived from raw TMDB metadata (~930,000 movies) and transformed into a **modeling-ready format** with intelligent imputation, robust features, and optimized performance.

 📁 **Final Output:** `movieclean.parquet`